Everything You Need to Know NOW about ELD Mandate Out-of-Service Guidelines

 There was some hope that the incoming Trump Administration’s freeze on government regulations would halt it — but that hasn’t happened so far.
 And there seems to have been no move to address it at the federal level.

-What this all means is that by December 16th, 2017, your rig or your fleet’s rigs will have to conform to the ELD mandate.
+What this all meant is that by December 18th, 2017, your rig or your fleet’s rigs will have had to conform to the ELD mandate.

 No matter how big your company is, or if you’re an individual owner operator, if your truck was made after the year 2000, you drive more than a 150-mile radius from your point of origin, and you keep more than 8 log book records in a month, you are targeted for compliance.